tped/ovos-skill-photos/README.md

 # OVOSSkill

-Introductory Skill so that Skill Authors can see how an OVOS Skill is put together
+VERY Simple test - see how to display an image on the GIU

 ## About